 There’s also another cost to be aware of when using evaporative systems – water.

 The model of evaporative system you use, the area you live in and the ambient conditions all affect water usage rates.
-Ask the manufacturer about the amount of water you’re likely to use, and your water company about the number of dollars you’re likely to be charged.
+You can ask HeatCool about the amount of water you’re likely to use, and your water company about the number of dollars you’re likely to be charged.

 Another aspect to consider is the humidity of the air.
 Refrigerated air has less moisture and is therefore far drier.